Learn about VILTEPSO's primary and long-term clinical data

 DYSTROPHIN WHERE IT MATTERS

-Immunofluorescence staining showed VILTEPSO-induced increases in dystrophin levels were correctly localized to the muscle cell membrane, where dystrophin is needed to support muscle health.
+VILTEPSO-induced increases in dystrophin levels were correctly localized to skeletal muscle cell membranes, as confirmed by immunofluorescence staining

 100% of patients showed an increase in